JoshuaEnglish/pyxmlcheck/doc/overview.rst

 Overview
 ========

 :mod:`xcheck` is used to validate xml in Python.
-No other code is required.
+It requires elementree version 1.1.3.

 :class:`XCheck` objects can: